 Follow these instructions to remove the car seat on any car.
 The procedure is almost identical regardless of the car manufacturer.
-The only difference is that some makes use torx head bolts while others may use hex head bolts.
+The only difference is that some makes require torx sockets to remove the bolts that secure the seat to the frame.

 Remove the two bolts on the back.
-These bolts can be hex head bolts, Torx bolts or the typical hexagonal bolts.
+These bolts can be hex head bolts, Torx bolts or hexagonal bolts.
 You will have two, one at the end of each seat rail.

 Remove the two bolts at the front of the seat rails.

 Next, disconnect the car battery.
-Don't remove the front car seat if your key is in the ignition and the battery is connected.
-You risk triggering the air bag / SRS warning light.
+Don't disconnect the car seat wires if the key is in the ignition and the battery is still connected.
+Doing so will trigger the air bag / SRS warning light.

 Lift up the seat.
 At this point, you should get a helper to keep the front seat tilted all the way back so that you disconnect the electrical cables.